Ankitgit09/Ankitgit09/README.md

-- 👋 Hi, I’m @Ankitgit09
+- 👋 Hi, I’m @Ankit Kumar
 - 👀 I’m interested in ...
 I.O.T,Web Development, Data Analytics
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-Python and Java works
+Python projects.
 - 📫 How to reach me ...
-- To reach me contact me :- ankit41156@gamil.com / ankit41156@outlook.com
+- Contact me :- ankit41156@gamil.com / ankit41156@outlook.com

 <!---
 Ankitgit09/Ankitgit09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.